-The top 12 things you need to know before starting with Carbonite.
+The top 12 things to know before

 - Our employees already back up files to external hard drives.
 Why should we use Carbonite Business?